Finitely presented groups with transcendental spectral radius: Semi-computable numbers

 As $G$ is recursively presented, its Word Problem (i.e., the set of words $w\in S^*$ such that $\bar w=e_G$) is recursively enumerable.
 Let $(v_i)_{i\ge 1}\subseteq S^*$ be a computable enumeration of the Word Problem, and let us define

 Observe that $p_k(n)\nearrow p(n)$ pointwise as $k\to\infty$.
 In particular

 is a computable increasing sequence such that $x_k\to \rho(G,S)$, as promised. \end{proof}

-\begin{rem} The analogous result for \say{upper semi-computable} doesn't hold, even under the additional assumption that the Word Problem is decidable (with a Word Problem algorithm as part of the input).
+\begin{rem} The analogous result for \say{upper semi-computable} does not hold, even under the additional assumption that the Word Problem is decidable (with a Word Problem algorithm as part of the input).
 Indeed, this would imply that amenability is a co-semi-decidable property, contradicting \cite[Theorem 10.6]{Rauzy}.

 As will become clear in the proof of Theorem \ref*{thm:main}, there exist finitely presented groups (with undecidable Word Problem) whose spectral radius is not upper semi-computable. \end{rem}